dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-05.md

 ### Task 1: Create Attack Surface Reduction Rules

+In this task, create Attack Surface Reduction rules to minimize vulnerabilities and enhance security by blocking unnecessary protocols, restricting lateral movement, and implementing continuous monitoring.

 1. Open a new tab, and browse to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).

 1. From the left-navigation menu select, **Endpoint Security (1)**.
 On the **Endpoint security | Overview** page, from the left-navigation menu under **Manage** section, select **Attack surface reduction (2)**.